Back to Blog

 8 min read

 You've invested in custom software for your business, launched successfully, and now you're ready to move on to other priorities.
-But here's what many business owners don't realize: launching your software is just the beginning.
-Like a car that needs regular oil changes and tune-ups, your software needs ongoing care to keep running smoothly and securely.
+However, many business owners don't realize that launching your software is just the beginning.
+Software requires ongoing maintenance to ensure security, performance, and compatibility as technology evolves and your business grows.

 What Does Software Maintenance Actually Include?